 Not taking drugs?
 Or perhaps taking the drugs for a while but the weight gain is uninvited, unexpected and sudden?
-Rule out what other reasons could be behind weight gain.
-Better still keep a log of what you eat and how much exercise you take in a week.
-If you are not eating more or exercising less, visit your doctor.
+Rule out what other reasons could be for weight gain.
+Better still keep a log of what you eat and how much exercise you do in a week.
+If you are eating or exercising less, visit your doctor.
+Seek help.

 If your doctor refuses to cut down the drug’s prescribed dosage, seek the help of a personal trainer or dietician.
 In a lot of cases, lifestyle modifications are all that one needs to keep the extra weight off.

-If you do not have an interesting wardrobe that accentuates your strengths and shadows your weak points, you may seek professional advice on how to dress according to your body shape.
+If you do not have an interesting wardrobe that helps you accentuate your strengths and hide your weak points, you may seek professional advice on how to dress according to your body shape.
 Most boutiques have a free consultation.
 If you do not find one, you have the internet!

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.